labordynamicsinstitute/metajelo-ui/README.md

 You should now be able to browse to `index.html` and test CSS changes immediately after rebuilding the locally referenced clone of `metajelo-ui-css-classes`.

+You may also find a CSS-reload addon helpful so that you can fill in test data only once while rebuilding and reloading just the CSS.
+An example is [CSS Reload](https://addons.mozilla.org/en-US/firefox/addon/css-reload-we/) for Firefox.

 # Building

 If you have the relevant build tools installed (`npm`, `spago`, `pulp`, etc.), you can